Break in weather eases airline backups, yet new storm fronts threaten to rain on July 4 travel plans

-DALLAS (AP) — Backups are easing at U.S. airports thanks to a break in the weather, yet there are still hundreds of delays and cancellations for travelers early Thursday in what is expected to be the peak day for holiday travel, and pockets of dicey weather threaten to scramble air traffic this weekend.
+DALLAS (AP) — Backups are easing at U.S. airports thanks to a break in the weather, but United Airlines continues to struggle, accounting for more than 80% of canceled flights in the United States early Thursday.

-More than 1,000 U.S. flights have been delayed and nearly 400 had been canceled before 9:30 a.m.
-Eastern, according to FlightAware.

-Scattered showers and thunderstorms are expected in the Northeast later Thursday and Friday and storms are expected further south along the East Coast through Saturday.

-The West could get hit with similar unstable weather systems for the next several days.
+United vowed to get back on track for the July 4 holiday weekend when the number of air travelers could set a pandemic-era record, though Thursday is expected to be the busiest day of the holiday stretch at the nation's airports.

-Thousands of people have had holiday plans thrown in the air after a wave of storms raked the Northeast over the past few days and frustrations are running high.
+Hundreds of thousands of people have had travel plans thrown in the air after a wave of storms raked the Northeast over the past few days and frustrations are running high.

-United Airlines, which operates a hub out of Newark, New Jersey, canceled the most flights among U.S. airlines for a fifth straight day as of Wednesday.
+Airports in Chicago, Denver and Newark, New Jersey — all hubs for United — were seeing the most delays on Thursday, according to FlightAware.

+By late morning on the East Coast, United had canceled more than 350 flights, the bulk of the 400-plus cancellations toted up by FlightAware.
+The Chicago carrier is poised to lead all airlines in cancellations for a sixth straight day.

 “We’re beginning to see improvement across our operation,” United said late Wednesday.
 “As our operation improves in the days ahead, we will be on track to restore our operation for the holiday weekend.”

+Scattered showers and thunderstorms may arrive later Thursday in the Northeast, and storms were also forecast farther south along the East Coast through Saturday.
+The West is under threat of unstable weather for the next several days.

-Some airline planes may be unable to fly in bad weather starting this weekend because of possible interference with 5G wireless service.
+Along with big crowds and storms, a technology issue could add to travelers' difficulties.
+Federal officials say some airline planes may be unable to fly in bad weather starting Saturday because of possible interference from new 5G wireless service.

-Last week, Transportation Secretary Pete Buttigieg issued a new warning to airlines, telling them that planes that aren't outfitted with new radio altimeters — devices that measure the height of a plane above the ground — won’t be allowed to operate in limited visibility starting this Saturday because of potential interference from new 5G wireless service.
+American, United, Southwest, Alaska and Frontier say all their planes have been retrofitted with new radio altimeters — those are devices that measure the plane's height above the ground — and they do not expect disruptions due to 5G service.

-American, United, Southwest, Alaska and Frontier say all of their planes have been retrofitted, but Delta Air Lines still has about 190 planes waiting to be updated because its supplier doesn't have enough altimeters.
-Delta said it will schedule those planes to avoid landing where the weather might be bad to limit disruptions.
+However, Delta Air Lines has about 190 planes in its fleet of more than 900 that have not been updated because it can't get enough altimeters from its supplier.
+Delta says it will schedule those planes to avoid landing in poor visibility while it works to upgrade them through the summer.

 Smaller airlines that operate regional flights could also be affected by the radio interference issue, as could flights operated to the United States by foreign carriers.